kiranmv002/OOP-with-Java/README.md

 - fibonacci — each number is sum of previous two numbers.
 - prime number — check divisibility from 2 to n/2, no need to go till n.
 - armstrong number — sum of cubes of digits equals the number. example: 153.

+---

+### ✅ day 7 — arrays

+file → `Week2-Conditions-Loops-Arrays/Day07-Arrays/`

+- array stores multiple values of same type, index starts from 0.
+- for each loop is a cleaner way to loop through an array.

 ## 📈 Progress